On the Maximum Number of Non-Confusable Strings Evolving Under Short Tandem Duplications: Duplication roots and irreducible strings

-Throughout this section we assume that $ q \geqslant 3 $ because the zero-error capacity of the $ (\leqthree) $-tandem-duplication channel is trivially zero when the alphabet is binary.

-\subsection{Duplication roots and irreducible strings}
+\section{Duplication roots and irreducible strings}

 By successively applying the operation of de-duplication, i.e., removing duplicate substrings of length $ \leqthree $, every string $ \myx $ can be reduced to its \emph{root} string $ R(\myx) $ which contains no repeated substrings of length $ \leqthree $.
-Furthermore, as shown in \cite[Thm 24]{jain2}, the roots are unique, i.e., one is guaranteed to end up with the same string regardless of the order in which de-duplication is applied on the duplicates appearing in $ \myx $.
-(We emphasize again that this is only true in models with tandem duplications of length $ {\leqslant\!1} $, $ {\leqslant\!2} $, or $ \leqthree $, and does not hold when tandem duplications of length $ {\leqslant\!\ell} $ are allowed, for $ \ell \geqslant 4 $.)
+Furthermore, as shown in \cite[Thm 24]{jain2}, the roots are unique, meaning that one is guaranteed to end up with the same string regardless of the order in which de-duplication is performed.
+(We emphasize that this ``root uniqueness property'' holds only in models with tandem duplications of length \begin{inparaenum} \item[(i)] $ =\!\ell $, \item[(ii)] $ {\leqslant\!2} $, or \item[(iii)] $ \leqthree $. \end{inparaenum} It does not hold, for example, in models with tandem duplications of length $ {\leqslant\!\ell} $, when $ \ell \in \{ 4, 5, \ldots \} $; see \cite[Thm 40]{jain2}.)